 This newly discovered type of basalt is quite different from the rocks of this type in its chemical and mineral makeup.
 What’s more, the rock may be as different from Earth’s known ocean floor basalts as Earth’s basalts are to the Moon’s basalts.

-The eruptions that created the newly-discovered basalt were very widespread (covering areas the size of western Europe) and occurred in a relatively short geological timescale of between 1-2 million years.
+The eruptions that created the newly discovered basalt were very widespread (covering areas the size of western Europe) and occurred in a relatively short geological timescale of between 1-2 million years.

-Dr. Ivan Savov, of Leeds’ Institute of Geophysics and Tectonics, in the university’s School of Earth and Environment, said, “Now that we know where and how this rock type is formed, we anticipate that ocean floor eruptions originally formed many other rocks that we know will be re-examined and potentially alter our wider understanding of the basalt formation.”
+Dr. Ivan Savov, of Leeds’ Institute of Geophysics and Tectonics in the university’s School of Earth and Environment said, “Now that we know where and how this rock type is formed, we anticipate that ocean floor eruptions originally formed many other rocks that we know will be re-examined and potentially alter our wider understanding of the basalt formation.”

-Until now, scientists were unknown of this type of basalt as no new examples have been formed in millions of years.
+Until now, scientists were unaware of this type of basalt as no new examples have been formed in millions of years.
 As a result, this new basalt type lay buried deep beneath sediment at the bottom of the ocean.